SolaceServices/SolaceDeployer/README.md

 ## Testing it out

-The file _SampleDomain.json_ can be loaded into the Event Portal.
+The file _SolaceSampleDomain.json_ can be loaded into the Event Portal.
-Make sure there are at least 3 environments present [Dev, Test, Prod] Make sure ech environment has at least one broker running Create a Modeled Event mesh for each environment and note their names.
+Make sure there are at least 2 environments present [Dev, Test] Make sure ech environment has at least one broker running Create a Modeled Event mesh for each environment and note their names.
 Connect at least one Broker to each Modeled Event Mesh.
 This will use the Cloud EMA for that Modeled Event Mesh (if enabled)